- What Is Community-Engaged Learning?

 - The placement should be coordinated with academic work assigned by the faculty sponsor.
 This might include a paper, a journal, assigned readings, and/or periodic oral reports.

-Pre-Registering for a Field Work Internship
+Pre-Registering for a Community-Engaged Learning Placement

-The ideal time to register for field work is during the pre-registration period of the previous semester.
+The ideal time to register for community-engaged learning is during the pre-registration period of the previous semester.
 Some of the more requested placements require additional lead-time.
 Pre-registration will allow that time.
 Students who are not sure what kind of placement they would like, or who want to learn about the possibilities will also benefit from an appointment during pre-registration.
 You can make an appointment by calling the Community-Engaged Learning Office at (845) 437-5280.

 - Bus.
 City of Poughkeepsie busses are free to Vassar students with ID, and there are bus stops across from the Students’ Building and at the corner of Raymond Avenue and Fulton Avenue, across from the college store.
 Schedules are available in the Community-Engaged Learning Office and online.
 A live map is available.